jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

 (d) Interest expenses shall not be allowed as deductions from permissible Return on Rate Base (RORB).
 Page 50 of 100(e)
-TRANSCO or its Buyer or Concessionaire and Distribution Utilities may directly or indirectly engage in any related business which maximizes the utilization of their assets.
+TRANSCO or its Buyer or Concessionaire and DUs may directly or indirectly engage in any related business which maximizes the utilization of their assets.
 Section 4.